mozilla-mobile/firefox-ios/BUILDING.md

 Run on a Device
 ---------------

+These are instructions for development.
+Not production / distribution.

 > Before you try to run the application on a device, it is highly recommended that you first make sure that you can run applications on device in general.
 Just create one of the built-in iOS templates that Xcode provides and make sure you can run that on your device.
 If you can then it means you have done the basic setup like pairing your device, registering its UDID in the dev center, etc.

 Before you can run the application on your device, you need to setup a few things in the *Certificates, Identifiers & Profiles* section of the iOS Developer Center.

+1. Create a Application Group.
+Name this group 'Fennec' and for its Identifier use `group.YOURREVERSEDOMAIN.Fennec`
+2. Create a new App Id.
+Name it 'Fennec'.
+Give it an Explicit App ID and set its Bundle Identifier to `YOURREVERSEDOMAIN.Fennec`.
+In the App Services section, select *App Groups*.
+3. Create a new App Id.
+Name it 'Fennec ShareTo'.
+Give it an Explicit App ID and set its Bundle Identifier to `YOURREVERSEDOMAIN.Fennec.ShareTo`.
+In the App Services section, select *App Groups*.
+4. Create a new App Id.
+Name it 'Fennec SendTo'.
+Give it an Explicit App ID and set its Bundle Identifier to `YOURREVERSEDOMAIN.Fennec.SendTo`.
+In the App Services section, select *App Groups*.
+5. For all App Ids that you just created, edit their App Groups and make sure they are all part of the Fennec App Group that you created in step 1.

+Now we are going to create three Provisioning Profiles that are linked to the App Ids that we just created:

+1. Create a new *Development Provisioning Profile* and link it to the *Fennec* App ID that you created.
+Select the *Developer Certificates* and *Devices* that you wish to include in this profile.
+Finally, name this profile *Fennec*.
+2. Create a new *Development Provisioning Profile* and link it to the *Fennec SendTo* App ID that you created.
+Select the *Developer Certificates* and *Devices* that you wish to include in this profile.
+Finally, name this profile *Fennec SendTo*.
+3. Create a new *Development Provisioning Profile* and link it to the *Fennec ShareTo* App ID that you created.
+Select the *Developer Certificates* and *Devices* that you wish to include in this profile.
+Finally, name this profile *Fennec ShareTo*.